Second-Order Schalkwijk-Kailath Coding for Autoregressive Gaussian Channels: Introduction and Summary

 As mentioned above, the literature on optimal coding for stationary ARMA Gaussian channels is extensive.
 However, to the best of our knowledge, determining the optimal coding scheme and the corresponding feedback capacity, either analytically or numerically, remains an open problem for all ARMA orders beyond the ARMA(1,1) case.
 The main contribution of this work is a closed-form expression for the maximum achievable rate of a Gaussian random coding scheme, termed the SK(2) coding scheme, over the AR($p$) channel (\ref{channel-arp}).
 This rate, denoted by $\bar{I}_\mathrm{SK2}(P)$, provides a lower bound on $C_\mathrm{FB}(P)$.
 We further show that the SK(2) coding scheme can strictly outperform the celebrated SK coding scheme, thereby disproving the conjecture of Butman \cite{butman1976linear}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:notation_and_terminologies}, we introduce necessary notation and terminologies.
 Section~\ref{sec:the_classical_schalkwijk_kailath_coding} reviews the classical SK coding scheme and introduces the SK(1) coding scheme with its maximal achievable rate given in Theorem~\ref{ISK1-thm}.
-Section~\ref{sec:sk2-coding-scheme} contains the main contributions: \begin{itemize} \item[$\bullet$] We propose the SK(2) coding scheme for AR($p$) Gaussian channels, some type of generalized SK coding, and derive its achievable rate (Theorem~\ref{main-theorem-sk2}, Corollary~\ref{main-col-sk2:label}). \item[$\bullet$] For AWGN and AR(1) Gaussian channels, we show that the SK(2) coding scheme achieves feedback capacity (Corollary~\ref{co-awgn-sk2:label} and Corollary~\ref{co-ar1-sk2:label}). \item[$\bullet$] For AR(2) Gaussian channels, the SK(2) coding scheme can strictly outperform the celebrated SK coding scheme, thereby disproving a conjecture of Butman \cite{butman1976linear} (Example~\ref{example-ar2:label}). \end{itemize}
+Section~\ref{sec:sk2-coding-scheme} contains the main contributions: \begin{itemize} \item[$\bullet$] We propose the SK(2) coding scheme for AR($p$) Gaussian channels, a second-order generalization of the SK coding, and derive its maximal achievable rate (Theorem~\ref{main-theorem-sk2}, Corollary~\ref{main-col-sk2:label}). \item[$\bullet$] For AWGN and AR(1) Gaussian channels, we show that the SK(2) coding scheme achieves feedback capacity (Corollary~\ref{co-awgn-sk2:label} and Corollary~\ref{co-ar1-sk2:label}). \item[$\bullet$] For AR(2) Gaussian channels, the SK(2) coding scheme can strictly outperform the celebrated SK coding scheme, thereby disproving the conjecture of Butman \cite{butman1976linear} (Example~\ref{example-ar2:label}). \end{itemize}